yimyom/odroid-xu4-setup/README.md

 To install all of this, follow the steps:

 1. The first step is ideally done on another Linux box.
-If you don't have one yet (what ???), better to migrate to Linux as soon as you can
+If you don't have one yet (_wait,what?_), better to migrate to Linux as soon as you can

 	Download an image from https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20181203